-In February 2016, FASB issued ASU 2016-02, Leases (Topic 842).
-This ASU, among other things, will require lessees to recognize a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis, and a right-of-use asset, which represents the lessee's right to use, or control the use of, a specified asset for the lease term.
+Recent Accounting Pronouncements - In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
+This ASU, among other things, will require lessees to recognize a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis, and a rightof-use asset, which represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 ASU 2016-02 is effective for the Organization on July 1, 2022.
 The Organization is evaluating the potential impact of this ASU on the Organization's financial statements.